Gavan Holohan: Hartlepool United

 Holohan signed with English National League club Hartlepool United on a short-term contract in 2019.
 Having had to wait for international clearance before being able to play, Holohan eventually broke into the first team and scored his first goal in English football in a 1–1 draw against Aldershot Town in April 2019, an equaliser which ultimately relegated his opponents.
 Holohan impressed in the seven games that he played and did enough to earn an extended contract.

 In the 2019–20 season, Holohan scored nine goals and contributed seven assists.
 Holohan then signed a contract until the end of the 2021–22 season due to this good form.

 Holohan scored his 10th goal of the 2020–21 season in a 2–0 win against Notts County.
 This goal was also his fourth consecutive goal after scoring against Stockport County, Dagenham & Redbridge, Boreham Wood, and Notts County respectively.
 He was awarded the League's Player of the Month award for April 2021.
-Holohan started in the 2021 National League play-off Final as Hartlepool were promoted back to the Football League.
+Holohan started in the 2021 National League play-off final as Hartlepool were promoted back to the Football League.

 In August 2021, Holohan scored Hartlepool's first goal back in the Football League in a 1–0 victory over Crawley Town.
 In a 2–1 win over rivals Carlisle United, Holohan scored his final goal for Hartlepool.
 This would subsequently be voted as League Two goal of the month for August.
 Holohan struggled for game time during the 2021–22 season and departed after making 108 appearances and scoring 23 times.

 Grimsby Town

 On 22 March 2022, Holohan signed a two-year deal with National League side Grimsby Town.
 On 23 May 2022, with Grimsby trailing 1-0 to Notts County in the National League play-offs in the final minute of added on time, Holohan scored an equaliser to send the game to extra time, with Grimsby going on to win the game 2-1 and advancing to the semi-finals.

-Holohan played in the 2022 National League play-off Final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.
+Holohan played in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.
 During an FA Cup fourth round tie at Championship side Luton Town, Holohan scored the opening goal in a 2–2 draw.

 On 1 March 2023, he scored two penalties in a 2–1 victory at Premier League side Southampton in the fifth round of the FA Cup, securing Grimsby's first quarter-final appearance since 1939.

+Holohan was released at the end of the 2023–24 season.

+Crawley Town

+Holohan joined Crawley on a free transfer in July 2024 after his release from Grimsby Town joining former teammate Toby Mullarkey, also from Grimsby, who joined on the same day.